moneybutton/bsv/README.md

 ## Bitcoin SV changes

-Bitcoin cash uses a different `sighash` for transaction signatures.
-The implementation in bitcore-cash has been tested agains the original bitcoin-cash test vectors (see sighash.json in `/test`). `bitcoin-cash` modifications in script evaluation has not been implemented yet.
+Bitcoin sv uses a different `sighash` for transaction signatures.
+The implementation in bitcore-sv has been tested agains the original bitcoin-sv test vectors (see sighash.json in `/test`). `bitcoin-sv` modifications in script evaluation has not been implemented yet.

-An usage example of bitcore-lib-cash can be seen at https://github.com/bitpay/copay-recovery
+An usage example of bsv can be seen at https://github.com/bitpay/copay-recovery

 ## Get Started

 ```
-npm install bitcore-lib-cash
+npm install bsv
 ```